If you want to learn how to season and cook Southern greens like a true Southerner, look no further!

 Serve your leafy green vegetable with a slotted spoon or tongs.
 I always put a second serving spoon in the bowl in case anyone wants to get a little of that savory broth for their serving!

-Once you learn how to season and cook Southern greens, you'll be happy to serve them with any of these Southern favorites, but cornbread is a must!
+Once you learn how to season and cook Southern collard greens, you’ll be happy to serve them with any of these Southern favorites, but cornbread is a must!

 - How to Season and Cook Black Eyed or Purple Hull Peas